cmpilato/worship-music/Gracious_and_Holy/README.md

 Now you are seated in Heaven,
 So, by the Spirit You've given,
 We will proclaim, "Christ is risen!"
-Gracious and holy you are.
+Gracious and holy You are.
-Gracious and holy you are.
+Gracious and holy You are.

 You are here, always with me,
 Nearer forever than failure could be.
 You poured righteousness over my shame.
-Called me your child and then gave me your name.
+Called me Your child and then gave me Your name.
 You are here, always with me,
 Nearer forever than failure could be.
 You poured righteousness over my shame.